Climate activists throw soup at Van Gogh painting in Rome

 They have targeted masterpieces such as the "Mona Lisa" by Leonardo da Vinci in the Louvre in Paris and "Girl with a Pearl Earring" by Johannes Vermeer at the Mauritshuis museum in the Hague.

-In October, the group "Just Stop Oil" threw tomato soup over Van Gogh's "Sunflowers" at London's National Gallery.
+In October, the UK based group "Just Stop Oil" threw tomato soup over Van Gogh's "Sunflowers" at London's National Gallery.

 All of the paintings were undamaged.